 However, the focus of this blog post is not to prove the importance of customer surveys and the positive impact that they can have on a business.
-We already done that in several of our previous blog posts.
-Instead, we are giving you a step-by-step guide to creating an ultimate customer survey.
+Instead, we are giving you a step-by-step guide to creating the ultimate customer survey.

 #1 Define your survey's purpose